18 Mukhi Rudraksha: Benefits, Price & Complete Guide (Maa Bhumiji's Bead)

 Red Flags in Pricing

-- Any "Nepal 18 Mukhi" priced below Rs 1,00,000 — this does not exist in the legitimate market.
-The rarity of genuine 18 Mukhi beads from Nepal simply does not permit this price point.
+- Any "Nepal 18 Mukhi" priced below Rs 1,00,000: this does not exist in the legitimate market.
+The rarity of genuine 18 Mukhi beads from Nepal does not allow this price point.

 How to Wear the 18 Mukhi Rudraksha